brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 |-------------|----------------------------|--------|-----------------------|
 |D|2024-06-01 08:47:39.336187|19999|false|

-## Case: Complex Multi-Statement Transaction
+## Case: complex multi-statement transaction

 Based on my experience, a common design pattern that's used in user interfaces is to queue up a series of `ALTER` statements as a user navigates an interface making multiple changes.
 That makes the transactions larger and more complex, so I'll simulate that to check the disambiguation logic still works.